Leadership is an art of seeing

 My work is influenced by adaptive leadership, adult development, grief and loss, and the unconscious dynamics that shape how people and organizations actually behave when the stakes are high.
 I often use creative and innovative methods, including cinema, literature, poetry, music, and photography — not as entertainment, but as paths to new learning and deeper exploration.

 I’ve found that this results in an approach to leadership that is more genuine, human, and effective than what most people have encountered before.
+If we let it, change might change us, helping us grow and find meaning in the process.

 About Brian

 A former federal executive, lawyer, and investigator, Brian spent two decades inside complex government institutions, including senior advisory roles at the U.S. Department of State and Department of the Treasury.
-That experience — watching how power, identity, fear, and unspoken loss shape decisions at the highest levels — became the foundation for his current practice.
+That experience — watching how authority, power, identity, fear, and unacknowledged loss shape decisions at the highest levels — became the foundation for his current practice.

 Brian is a Professional Certified Coach (PCC) with the International Coaching Federation (ICF), certified in adult development theory, a certified grief educator, and trained in group relations and systems psychodynamics through the Tavistock tradition.
 He works from Malta with clients across the U.S., U.K., Europe, and internationally.